AKANKSHASAMINDLA/covid-testing-ny-analysis/README.md

 - Missing breakdowns: Several detailed metrics (e.g., some antigen-related fields) are never reported for New York and are dropped from the NY subset.
 - State-level view: All results are at the state level and do not capture county or city-level variation.

+## Why I Used Jupyter Notebook
+I used Jupyter Notebook for this analysis because it provides an interactive, step-by-step environment that fits exploratory data work.
+It allows running code in small increments, inspecting results immediately, and adjusting the approach quickly.
+The notebook format also lets me combine Python code with markdown explanations, making the workflow clear, documented, and fully reproducible.
+Visualizations render inline, which is useful for validating trends fast.
+Since Jupyter is widely used in real-world data engineering and data science workflows, it was the most efficient tool for this exercise.

 ## Future Work

 - Compare New York testing patterns with other large states.